 - a.
 Right-of-way: Entire right-of-way width dedicated (half of right-of-way located on each side of the centerline), except where a half street has been approved by city staff. - b.
-All streets must be constructed to comply with the minimum standards of the Charlotte Land Development Standards Manual and all appropriate applicable city or county requirements.
+All streets must be constructed to meet applicable city requirements.
+Standard detail drawings are available in the Charlotte Land Development Standards Manual.
 Public improvements will be made in accordance with adopted plans, programs and budgets.
 It should not be expected that the occurrence of development will result in the immediate installation of public street improvements by the public sector, unless those improvements are scheduled and funded in accordance with public policies and programs.

-(5) Class III (major arterial) Major thorough fare:
+(5) Major thoroughfare:

-- a.
-Right-of-way: The developer is responsible for the dedication of up to 100 feet (50 feet each side of the centerline) as provided for in section 20-20(b)22(c)(4).
-Any development along a elass III street-major thoroughfare which requires specific improvements of the street to meet traffic demands of the particular development must dedicate the right-of-way necessary to accommodate those improvements. - b.
-Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his project frontage on existing thoroughfares at the time of his development.
+a.
+Right-of-way: The developer is responsible for the dedication of up to 100 feet (50 feet each side of the centerline) as provided for in section 20-22(c)(4).
+Any development along a major thoroughfare which requires specific improvements

+- of the street to meet traffic demands of the particular development must dedicate the right-of-way necessary to accommodate those improvements. - b.
+Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his or her project frontage on existing thoroughfares at the time of his or her development.
 Other specific improvements may be required to the thoroughfare to meet traffic demands of the particular development, in which case the developer must install the necessary improvements at the time of development.
-If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but the developer remains liable for the costs of the improvements for which he would otherwise be liable.
+If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but the developer remains liable for the costs of the improvements for which he or she would otherwise be liable.
 The developer has the option, after consultation with the city or county engineer and the planning staff, to construct all or a portion of the street if the developer wants to make use of the street for access to the development.
-Development along new class III streets major thoroughfares or extensions of class III streets must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances.
+Development along new major thoroughfares or extensions of class III streets must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances.

-(6) Class IV (minor arterial)Minor thoroughfare:
+(6) Minor thoroughfare:

 - a.
-Right-of-way: The developer is responsible for the dedication of up to 70 feet (35 feet each side of the centerline) as provided for in section 20-20(b)22(c)(4).
+Right-of-way: The developer is responsible for the dedication of up to 70 feet (35 feet each side of the centerline) as provided for in section 20- 22(c)(4).
 Additional right-of-way which may be required for improvements to meet specific traffic demands of the development must be dedicated by the developer. - b.
-Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his project frontage on existing thoroughfares at the time of his development.
+Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his or her project frontage on existing thoroughfares at the time of his or her development.
 Other specific improvements may be required to the thoroughfare to meet traffic demands of the particular development, in which case the developer must install the necessary improvements at the time of development.
-If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but the developer remains liable for the costs of the improvements for which he would otherwise be liable.
+If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but the developer remains liable for the costs of the improvements for which he or she would otherwise be liable.
 The developer has the option, after consultation with the city or county engineer and the planning staff, to construct all or a portion of the street if the developer wants to make use of the street for access to the development.
-Development along new class IV streets or extensions of class IV streets must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances.

-(7) Class V (eCollector):
+(7) Collector: